Converting 1 9/16 Inches to Millimeters: A complete walkthrough

 Beyond 1 9/16 Inches: Mastering Unit Conversions

 While this article focused specifically on converting 1 9/16 inches to millimeters, the principles discussed apply to any inch-to-millimeter conversion.
-You can adapt the steps described above to convert any measurement expressed in inches (whole numbers, fractions, or decimals) into millimeters.
+On top of that, you can adapt the steps described above to convert any measurement expressed in inches (whole numbers, fractions, or decimals) into millimeters.
 The key is to remember the fundamental conversion factor: 1 inch = 25.4 millimeters.

 To convert from millimeters back to inches, simply reverse the process, dividing the measurement in millimeters by 25.4.